bbc/bbc-a11y/README.md

 ## How to install

 A11y is packaged as a Ruby gem, but is not yet available on the public Rubygems server.
-To install it, you'll need to pull down the source and build the gem yourself.
+To install it, you'll need to either build it by hand, or add a reference to the github source in your Gemfile.

+### Prerequisites

-1. Install Ruby and `gem install bundler`
+Install Ruby and `gem install bundler`.
+We recommend (`chruby`)[https://github.com/postmodern/chruby] for OS X / Linux.

-2. Clone this repository
-3. Install dependencies
+### Adding a11y to your project's Gemfile

+Open your project's `Gemfile` and this line:

     ~~~
+    gem 'bbc-a11y`, git: 'git@github.com:mattwynne/bbc-a11y.git'
+    ~~~

+Now run `bundle install` to install it.

+*Note:* You'll need to make sure every user who wants to run `bundle install` (including your continuous integration environment) has at least read access to this Github project.

+### Build and install the gem manually

+This will install the `a11y` tool globally on your machine.

+1. Clone this repository
+2. Install dependencies

+    ~~~
     cd bbc-a11y
     bundle install
     ~~~

-4. Install the gem
+3. Install the gem

     ~~~
     bundle exec rake install
-    ~~~

-Alternatively, you can add this line to your project's Gemfile:

-    ~~~
-    gem 'bbc-a11y`, git: 'git@github.com:mattwynne/bbc-a11y.git'
     ~~~

 ## How to use